RouninMedia/Da3SH/README.md

  - keeping all HTML, JS and CSS code together in a single file (ie. *component-based* separation of concerns) enables portable, re-usable, extensible rich components
  - within components, it's easier to keep track of which classes and data-attributes need to be kept and which may be altered or removed
  - three

+## What makes Da3SH different?
+In contrast, since it's based on JSON and regards all code as data, Da3SH offers a technology-agnostic alternative to code-within-code.

+Da3SH maintains, at all times, a separation between *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour*.

+A rich component in Da3SH includes separated "folders" - one for each of these categories - as well as a folder for *SVG-based vector graphics* and another for *JSON-based Data*.
+Da3SH also allows for named custom subfolders in any of these categories.

 By contrast, instead of nesting code-within-code, **Da3SH** treats all code as data.